minute read

 The Monastery (Ad Deir)

-It’s hidden high in the hills at one of Petra’s farthest reaches, and a visit is certainly worth the few-kilometre wander.
+It’s hidden high in the hills at one of Petra’s farthest reaches, and a visit is certainly worth the few-km wander.

 Similar in style to the Treasury and constructed as a tomb, it’s an ideal place to sit in contemplation.